BlockchainCommons/SmartCustodyBook/manuscript/01-scenario.md

-# #SmartCustody: Simple Self-Custody Cold Storage Scenario
+# Chapter One: Cold Storage Self-Custody Scenario

 **Best Practices for Protecting Your Personal Digital Assets Using Cold Storage**